 Customizing Product Types

-For example, let's add a new Product Type for Shake/Trim to this Oregon store.
-Navigate to Inventory > Product Types, then click + Add Product Type.
+For example, let's add a new Product Type for infused pre-rolls (also known as caviar joints) to this Colorado store.
+Navigate to Inventory > Product Types, then select + Add Product Type.

-For further details about the specific limits programmed for your store, click the ? box next to the Transaction Limit Type field.
+For details about the specific limits programmed for your state or license type, click the ? box next to the Transaction Limit Type field.

-Save the new Product Type, and assign the appropriate Shake/Trim products to it.
-When you sell these products at the register, they will be automatically be limited to 1 ounce for Recreational sales, and 24 ounces for Medical sales, per Oregon-specific regulations.
+Save the new Product Type, and assign the appropriate products to it.
+When you sell these products at the register, they will be automatically be limited to the appropriate amounts defined by your local regulations.

 Compliance warnings and permissions